awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/Franchise_Hiring_Training_Playbook_Intro.md

 - Manager + founders / franchisor review:
   - Are Hosts check-in flows solid?
   - Are Play Attendants safe and confident?
-  - Does the café team maintain quality at speed?
+  - Does the cafe team maintain quality at speed?
 - Decide:
   - Any extra training needed before or after opening.
   - Any backup staff to keep on call for first 2 weeks.